yulonglim/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">:information_source: **Info:**
 Notes about undo:
-* If commands executed results in an error message, TeachBook does not store the outcome, hence you do not have to undo!
+* If commands executed results in an error message, TeachBook does not store the outcome, hence you do not have to undo.
-* Commands that do not affect the information displayed or data of TeachBook is not stored (e.g. print, help, etc.), therefore they can't be undone!
+* Commands that do not affect the information displayed or data of TeachBook is not stored (e.g. print, help, etc.), therefore they can't be undone.
 </div>

 #### Redoing a command: `redo`

-This command allows you to redo a command after using an undo command, just in case you did an undo accidentally!
+This command allows you to redo a command after using an undo command, just in case you did an undo accidentally.

 Format: `redo`